|Captain||S Anderson, J Iley|

 In reality it was an unrealistic expectation, crowds had been falling around the country and United's average made them the 7th best supported club in the country despite their poor season.

-It was a difficult season and the fans could not always be relied upon to lift the team.
-Implied criticism was recorded in the Man Utd programme: "In the successful promotion bid, the SJP crowd gave the players first class encouragement and that is what is wanted again".
+It was a difficult campaign and the fans could not always be relied upon to lift the team.
+Implied criticism was recorded in the Man Utd programme: "In the successful promotion bid, the SJP crowd gave the players first class encouragement and that is what is wanted again."